Optimal DNN Primitive Selection with Partitioned Boolean Quadratic Programming: Primitive Selection

 \subsection{Computing Costs}

 We provide a two-stage solution to the primitive selection problem.
-In the first stage we compute the cost of converting between each of the supported data formats and layouts.
-Note that the set of data transformation routines between the various pairs of data formats is not normally complete.
-Instead we have a limited set of direct data transformation routines between various pairs of data formats.
+In the first stage we compute the cost of converting between each of the supported data layouts.
+Note that the set of data transformation routines between the various pairs of data layouts is not normally complete.
+Instead we have a limited set of direct data layout transformation routines between various pairs of data layouts.